norochalise/T-series-channel-analysis-streamlitapp/README.md

 ## Data Collection and Data Analysis

 To collect a tseries youtube channel dataset I used [youtube api](https://developers.google.com/youtube/v3).
 For data scraping from youtube api you can check inside of notebook folder.
-There are two notebook.
-One for data scraping and data cleaning and another one for data analysis.
+There is Tseries_Youtube_Channel_Analysis.ipynb.
+This is notebook for data collection and analysis.

 ## Author
 Noro Chalise